yama1951/hello-world/README.md

 # hello-world

 just beginning

-craig here lookng to lear coding just to prove that i can. i am just a beginner.
+craig here looking to learn coding just to prove that i can.

+i am just a beginner.